Our Lady and St Joseph Parish

 during the year.
 Contact Viv Drake on 01274 771369.

+The Lenten Project for 2018 was Aid to the Church in Need.
+The focus for Lent 2017 was 'Let the Children Live', a charity supporting street children in Colombia.
 The Lenten Project for 2016 was the Sylvia Wright Trust, supporting the excellent work carried out by Sylvia and the charity in providing healthcare and education in India.
-The focus for Lent 2017 will be 'Let the Children Live', a charity supporting street children in Colombia.

 Union of Catholic Mothers (UCM)